james-willett/james-willett.com/content/posts/scala/scala-basics/3-functional-programming/what-is-a-function/index.md

 }
 ```

-Talking through the above in order, we first create a function `concatenator`, which is of type `(String, String => String)` - i.e. it takes two strings and returns another string.
+Talking through the above in order, we first create a function `concatenator`, which is of type `scala±(String, String => String)` - i.e. it takes two strings and returns another string.
 The value is a new `Function2` with three string type parameters.

-The implementation of the apply method takes two strings `(a, b)` and returns a string.
+The implementation of the apply method takes two strings `scala±(a, b)` and returns a string.
 The implementation concatenates them together.

 We can call the `concatenator` simply like so: